 If Geedub was Rocky that night, then Colbert was Clubber Lang.
 The brutal boxer who brings the pain to Rocky in the third film in the series.

-“I gotta lotta mo,” Lang says to himself as the referee wipes Rocky’s gloves after a knockdown.
+“I gotta lotta mo,” Lang says to himself in a neutral corner, cheerfully tapping his gloves together as Rocky lifts himself off the canvas.
 “A lotta mo.”

 So did Colbert, who proceeded to chide the ethically challenged DC press corps for its willingness to report knowing lies on behalf of newsmakers in exchange for scoops and exclusive interviews.
 The practice is called access journalism.